What is an Atrial Septal Defect or ASD?

 Based on the location and development of ASD, it is classified into four types:

 - Ostium primum ASD (20%): It occurs in the lower part of the interatrial septum, adjacent to atrioventricular (AV) valves.
+It usually occurs as a part of other congenital heart defects.
+This defect is usually detected in early life as this is associated with many complications.

 - Sinus venosis ASD (4%): It occurs in the upper part of the interatrial septum, near the veins that drain into the right and left atrium.
+This is usually identified in third and fourth decade adults.

 - Coronary sinus ASD (<1%): It occurs in the interatrial septum between the coronary sinus and the left atrium.
+This is very uncommon and patients are asymptomatic.

-Usually after birth, babies who have ASD may not show any associated signs and symptoms.
+Signs and symptoms: Usually after birth, babies who have ASD may not show any associated signs and symptoms.
 But, symptoms may appear during adulthood around the age of 30 years.
 Most of them don’t have any symptoms even after many years.

 Some of the common symptoms associated with ASD are: